-Jerusalem is one of the oldest cities in the world, and it is a fantastic historical city, that takes you back in time.
-The old town proves that size is not everything as you can walk through streets quite quickly due to its small size, but it is, without doubt, a hugely impressive part of the Israeli – Palestinian city.
+Jerusalem is one of the oldest cities in the world, and it is a fantastically historical city, that takes you back in time.
+The old town proves that size is not everything because you can walk through its streets quite quickly due to its small size.
+But it is, without doubt, a hugely impressive part of the Israeli / Palestinian city.

 The walls that surround the old city encase some spectacular attractions like the dome of the rock, the western wailing wall and a souk with vibrant colours.
-Jerusalem is food heaven with food representing Arab culture and cultures from all over the world.
+Jerusalem is food heaven with food representing Arab culture and other cultures from around the world.

 Petra is the archaeological jewel in Jordan’s crown.
 Located in the desert, this archaeological site is half carved and half-built into the rock, it is a breath-taking landmark.
 One of the Seven Wonders of the Modern World, this large ancient city is made up of religious landmarks, tombs, and carvings of all sizes.

 Petra is known as the lost city, as only a tiny part of it has been excavated.
 Although Petra is not a city, in the traditional meaning of the word, as it is not permanently inhabited.
 Petra is now largely a tourist site, full of opportunities for discovery.